D'angelo History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early D'angelo Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the D'angelo family to the New World and Oceana
+Migration of the D'angelo family

 An examination into the immigration and passenger lists has discovered a number of people bearing the name D'angelo: Cristino Dangelis, who arrived in New York city from Naples on March 22; 1893 aboard the SS Alesia, Josef Angeli, who arrived in Baltimore in 1913; as well as Americo Angeli, who was naturalized in Illinois in 1902.